levoxtrip/PKB/docs/topics/theHealer.md

 ## Control
 Focus on what is in your control rather being upset about something you can't controll

+## Energy
+If you want to feal physically and mentally energized you have to move your body - by exersize or by walking *Tool*

 ## Values
 Prioritize your mental physical health